 Through the mirror, darkly: Leonor Varela faces the uncanny in The Cow Who Sang A Song Into The Future / Photo by Inti Briones, courtesy of Kino Lorber.

-Popflick: Magdalena, the woman that comes back from the dead, is essentially mute throughout the whole film.
+Popflick: Magdalena, the woman returning from the dead, is essentially mute throughout the film.
 That must have been very challenging for Mia Maestro.

 Francisca Alegría: It was very hard!
-In some early versions of the script, she did talk, but as we worked it over, we realized she did not need words to engage in this trip she needed to do with her family, her surroundings, and herself.
+She did talk in some early versions of the script, but as we worked it over, we realized she did not need words to engage in this trip and what she needed to do with her family, surroundings, and herself.
 I must say the whole merit should go to Mia.
 She worked the character and said so much without uttering a word.
 But you do hear her voice at a crucial moment.
 The singing voice of the main cow belongs to her.
 That’s Mia singing!

 Popflick: Leonor Varela’s character, Cecilia, is a doctor, a woman of science.
 Yet, she has to face this supernatural phenomenon, her mother resurrecting.
 Should we believe in magic and science at the same time?

 Francisca Alegría: I don’t believe in obligations, but we can believe in both things.
-I’m one of those people who believe in the intangible, in mystery, in events we can’t explain in a rational way.
+I’m one of those people who believe in the intangible, in mystery, in events we can’t explain rationally.
 I believe in both science and irrational things.
 I’m not afraid to join these two things, both sides of my brain, two genders in your hand.
 Cecilia goes through this process of joining two opposite poles.
-She goes through a journey, from this hard, science-ruled place to the other side, without losing herself.
+She journeys from this hard, science-ruled place to the other side without losing herself.

-Popflick: One would think being a scientist, she would be more supportive of her trans daughter, whom she insists on calling her “Tomas”.
+Popflick: One would think being a scientist, she would be more supportive of her trans daughter, whom she insists on dead-naming her, calling her “Tomas.”
 These are the contradictions that make her human.